Gregory McKnight

-Gregory B. McKnight (born November 14, 1976) is an American serial killer who murdered two people and buried their bodies on his property in Chillicothe, Ohio, between May and November 2000.
-He committed the killings two years after his release from prison for a 1992 murder he committed in Columbus, Ohio.
-McKnight was sentenced to death for the 2000 murders and is currently awaiting execution.
+Gregory B. McKnight (born November 14, 1976) is an American serial killer who murdered two people and hid their bodies on his property in Vinton County, Ohio, from May to November 2000.
+This followed his release from prison after killing a man in Columbus in 1992 when he was a teenager.
+McKnight was sentenced to death in 2002 and is currently awaiting execution.

 Early life

 Gregory McKnight was born November 14, 1976.
 He was raised in Queens, New York.

 Murders

-In 1992, McKnight, then 15, shot and killed a man in Columbus, Ohio.
+In 1992, McKnight, then 15, robbed and fatally shot a man in Columbus, Ohio.
 He was arrested and convicted under a juvenile court and sentenced to serve a short sentence at the Circleville Youth Center.
-He was released in 1997 and later married a woman named Kathryn.
-Kathryn had worked at the Youth Center, but it is unknown how the two met.
+He was released in 1997 and later married a woman named Kathryn, who had worked at the Youth Center.

-On May 12, 2000, 20-year-old Greg Julious was last seen alive by friends.
-The following day, McKnight, an acquaintance of Julious, abducted and killed him.
-He dismembered his body and hid it in his yard.
-Seven months later he abducted 20-year-old Kenyon College student Emily Murray.
-Murray worked at a restaurant near the campus.
-McKnight also worked at the restaurant, and left work minutes after Murray left.
-He caught up with Murray and kidnapped her.
-He brought her back to his house and shot her once in the head, killing her.
-He wrapped her body with a carpet and hid it in his trailer.
+On May 13, 2000, McKnight abducted 20-year-old Gregory Julious, an acquaintance of his, and killed him.
+He then dismembered his body and hid it in his yard.
+Six months later, on October 11, McKnight and two acquaintances broke into a home and stole several firearms.
+On November 3, McKnight abducted 20-year-old Kenyon College student Emily Murray, a co-worker of his at a restaurant.
+He discretely followed Murray as she walked home and kidnapped her, taking her to his house and fatally shot her once in the head.
+He wrapped her body in a carpet and hid it in his trailer.

-A month later, Gregory and Kathryn were arrested when Murray's car was found in their driveway.
+A month later, Gregory and Kathryn McKnight were arrested when Murray's car was found in their driveway.
 In a further search of their property, they found Murray's decomposed body in McKnight's trailer.
 They also found bones that matched those of Julious.